intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 # Pipeline Run

 ## Prerequisites:
-Pipeline setup needs to be done first, pipeline setup documentation be found [HERE](./pipelinesetup.md)
+Pipeline setup needs to be done first, pipeline setup documentation be found [HERE](./pipelinesetup.md).

 ---
 ## Introduction to Pipeline run flow and expectation
+The pipeline run is meant to bring the service up and perform inferencing on the selected input media.
+The output of the pipeline run provides the inference results for each frame regarding the media source such as text, barcode, etc; as well as the FPS (frames per second).
+Pipeline run provides many options in media type, system process platform type, and additional optional parameters.
+These options give you the oppotunity to compare what system process platform is better for your need.
+There are few choices you have to make as inputs to the pipeline run script:

-1. Pipeline can be using differnt media type as input choice:
+1. Pipeline can be run using different media type as input choice:
     - pipeline run with camera simulator using rtsf
     - pipeline run with realsense camera
     - pipeline run with USB camera
     - pipeline run with a video file
-2. Pipeline can be using different platform type as input choice:
+2. Pipeline can be run using different platform type as input choice:
     - core
     - gpu.0
     - gpu.1
     - xeon
 3. Pipeline can be run with more optional parameters, see [Optional parameters](#optional-parameters) section for detail.

-You have to get your choices for #1, #2, #3 above as your inputs to the docker-run.sh script to start the pipeline run, see [details](#run-pipeline-with-different-input-sourceinputsrc-types) section below.
+You have to get your choices for #1, #2, #3 above to start the pipeline run, see [details](#run-pipeline-with-different-input-sourceinputsrc-types) section below.

 Once pipeline run has started, you will expect containers to be running, see [check for pipeline run success](#check-for-pipeline-run-success); For a successful run, you should expect results/ directory filled with log files and you can watching these log files grow, see [sample output log files](#sample-output).